LysenkoDenys/clock/README.md

 # The clock

-### The application is a https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock project that allows you make some:
+### The application is a https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock project this is a time management system that encourages people to work with the time they have—rather than against it.
+Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
+These intervals are referred to as pomodoros.

 <h5>This app allows you:</h5>
 <ul>